jduffield65/coppafish/docs/pipeline/register.md

 This gives us `av_scaling[c, i]` which is the scale factor for channel $c$ in dimension $i$ (order is $yxz$).
 This is saved to the *Notebook* as `nb.register_debug.av_scaling`.
-From the *Output* above, there is a clear difference between channels as we expect.
+From the *Output* above, there is a clear difference between channels, as we expect.
 Also, the $y$ and $x$ scaling for a particular channel tend to be very similar but the $z$ scaling is always 1.
 This is because the z-pixels are larger than the yx-pixels so there are no two pixels very close in $z$.